cville/conduct/README.md

 The following behaviors are expected and requested of all community members:

-* Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of your community.
-* Exercise consideration and respect in your speech and actions.
+* You belong.
+So does the person next to you.
+Exercise consideration and respect in your speech and actions.
 * Attempt collaboration before conflict.
-* Refrain from demeaning, discriminatory, or harassing behavior and speech.
+* Acknowledge that a code of conduct is a tool to manage inclusive events (seemingly harmless comments can be perceived very differently by others).
 * Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
 * Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.